-Aware of the importance of renewable (alternative) energy to Thailand's energy security and the need to reduce trade deficits arising from oil imports, while giving support for farmers and environmental conservation, Bangchak branched out into the ethanol and biodiesel businesses.
-Ithas promoted the blending of ethanol and biodiesel with gasoline and diesel to produce Gasohol 91 and 95,Gasohol E20and E85,and Hi Diesel.
+Aware of the importance of renewable energy to Thailand's energy security and the reduction of trade deficit arising from importing fuels, Bangchak has promoted ethanol and biodiesel by blending them with gasoline and diesel to produce gasohol 91 and gasohol 95, gasohol E20, gasohol E85 and Hi Diesel.

-At the end of 2017, Bangchak completed the amalgamation of BBP Holdings Co.,Ltd., a subsidiary, with KSLGI Co.,Ltd., a subsidiary of Khon Kaen Sugar Industry Public Company Limited, to form BBGI Co.,Ltd. The company was then listed in April 2018 and became BBGI Public Company Limited, with Bangchak holding a 60% stake.
+At the end of 2017, Bangchak has completed amalgamation of BBP Holdings Co., Ltd., a subsidiary, with KSLGI Co., Ltd., a subsidiary of Khon Kaen Sugar Industry Public Company Limited, to form BBGI Co., Ltd. The company was listed in April 2018 and became BBGI Public Company Limited, with Bangchak holding a 60% stake.
 The four associates and subsidiaries under BBGI have a combined capacity of over 1.83 million liters per day, comprising 900,000 liters of ethanol and 930,000 liters of biodiesel per day.

-- Bangchak Biofuel Co., Ltd. (BBF), located in Amphoe Bang Pa-in, Ayutthaya, produces palmoil-based biodiesel.
+• Bangchak Biofuel Co., Ltd. (BBF), located in Amphoe Bang Pa-in, Ayutthaya, produces palm oil-based biodiesel.
 BBF's installed capacity of 930,000 liters per day is being expanded to 1 million liters per day.
-The capacity expansion is due for completion in Q2/2019.
+The capacity expansion is due for completion in 2019.
 Having raw glycerine as a by-product, BBF is experimenting the production of high-purity glycerine at a pilot production plant for use as a raw material in the production of phase change materials (PCMs).
-The construction of a plant to produce refined glycerineto add value to existing products with a capacity of 21,120 tons per year is planned for commercial operation in Q3/2020. - Bangchak Bioethanol (Chachoengsao) Co., Ltd. (BBE), located in Amphoe Phanom Sarakham, Chachoengsao, produces cassava-based ethanol.
+The construction of a plant to produce refined glycerine to add value to existing products with a capacity of 21,120 tons per year is planned for commercial operation in Q3/2020.

+- Bangchak Bioethanol (Chachoengsao) Co., Ltd. (BBE), located in Amphoe Phanom Sarakham, Chachoengsao, produces cassavabased ethanol.
 BBE currently has a total capacity of 150,000 liters per day. - KSL Green Innovation Plc.
 (KGI) produces and sells molasses-based ethanol with a total capacity of 350,000 liters per day.
 KGI has two plants, namely 1) Nam Phong Plant located in Amphoe Nam Phong of Khon Kaen, with a capacity of 150,000 liters per day (45 million liters per year).
 Currently, KGI is undergoing a plant overhaul to expand the capacity to 49.5 million liters per year, and 2) Bo Phloi Plant located in Amphoe Bo Phloi of Kanchanaburi, with a capacity of 200,000 liters per day.
-KGI is running an inspection to receive the expansionin capacity to 300,000 liters per day (99 million liters per year).
-KGI in 2019 will have a total capacity of 148.50 million liters per year as a result.

-• Ubon Bio Ethanol Plc.
-(UBE) - located in Amphoe Na Yia, Ubon Ratchathani, produces ethanol with acapacity of 400,000 liters per day using either fresh cassava, shredded cassava, or molasses.
+KGI is running an inspection to receive the expansion in capacity to 300,000 liters per day (99 million liters per year).
+KGI in 2019 will have a total capacity of 148.50 million liters per year as a result. - Ubon Bio Ethanol Plc.
+(UBE) located in Amphoe Na Yia, Ubon Ratchathani, produces ethanol with a capacity of 400,000 liters per day using either fresh cassava, shredded cassava, or molasses.
 UBE also produces tapioca starch with a capacity of 700 tons per day.
 Wastewater from the processes of both ethanol and tapioca starch is reused for power generation.